 Amongst the megacities and tourism hotspots that fill Vietnam, it is known as a haven of architectural beauty and tranquility.
-It even beats out famous destinations such as Hanoi and Halong Bay on the “bucket lists” of many international travelers.
-This is largely due to its natural scenery, historic yellow walls and famed shopping.
+It even beats out famous destinations such as Hanoi and Halong Bay as one of the best places to visit in Vietnam for international travelers.
+This is largely due to its natural scenery, historic yellow walls, and famed shopping.

 The tourist sites are certainly worth seeing, just try to arrive as early as possible to avoid the crowds!

 A typical Hoi An itinerary will include some stops in the Ancient City to view the beautiful old landmarks.